istio/istio.io/content/en/about/service-mesh/index.md

 As the deployment of distributed services, such as in a Kubernetes-based system, grows in size and complexity, it can become harder to understand and manage.
 Its requirements can include discovery, load balancing, failure recovery, metrics, and monitoring.
 A service mesh also often addresses more complex operational requirements, like A/B testing, canary deployments, rate limiting, access control, encryption, and end-to-end authentication.

 Service-to-service communication is what makes a distributed application possible.
 Routing this communication, both within and across application clusters, becomes increasingly complex as the number of services grow.
-Istio helps reduce this complexity while easing the strain on development teams
+Istio helps reduce this complexity while easing the strain on development teams.
 {{< /centered_block >}}

 {{< centered_block >}}